Anchor ads are not supported on this page.

 Freshwater: As trout season kicks into gear in San Diego County lower elevation lakes, I am happy to report that Santee Lakes has again won national recognition, taking awards for Large Park of the Year for Park and Campgrounds and Plan‐It Green Park of the Year awards from the Outdoor Hospitality Industry at its annual Outdoor Hospitality Conference in Oklahoma City on November 6.
 This marks the 5th year Santee Lakes has received Park of the Year and the 9th year for Plan-It Green Park of the Year national awards.

-Kudos to Santee Lakes for their fine work of providing not only a great in-town fishery for all, but also in setting such a high standard for parks and recreation here in America’s finest county.
-Whether the beach, bay, lake, or offshore, they’re out there so go out and get ‘em!
+Kudos to Santee Lakes, not only for their fine work of providing a great in-town fishery for all, but also for setting such a high standard for parks and recreation here in America’s finest county.
+Whether the beach, bay, lake, or offshore, they’re out there, so go out and get ‘em!

 Comments